Academic Employment

 Teaching Experience and Syllabi

-Professor, “Currents of Romantic Revolutions,” WLU, 2024.
+Professor, “Genres of the Atlantic,” WLU, 2024.

 Professor, “Atlantic Worlds, Atlantic Violence,” WLU, 2023.